 - Add oil to the fryer, but do not exceed the maximum fill line.
 Preheat oil in the fryer to 375° F.

-- While the oil is heating, pat the turkey dry with paper towels and prepare your turkey with any seasonings, marinades, or injected flavors.
+- While the oil is heating, prepare your turkey with any seasonings, marinades, or injected flavors.
+Tuck legs.

-- Once the oil is heated, slowly lower the turkey into the fryer.
+- Once the oil is heated, place the basket in the fryer for 30 seconds.
+Remove basket from oil, place turkey in basket.
+Slowly lower the turkey into the fryer.
 The turkey may not be totally immersed in the oil.
 This may cause the top part of the breast to remain white even though it is cooked to the proper end temperature.

 - Set the timer and cook the turkey about 3 to 4 minutes per pound.